lapalisse/FlexTimer/README.md

 Maybe what's needed is a few examples of memory handling and time handling (with different granularities)

 There may be some bugs, even if I couldn't find any, but feel free to let me know of any problems!

+The code uses maybe 5kb, but if you remove the "asserts", you can probably go down to 3...

 Version 2
 ---------